From: Reaney, P H, (ed. Wilson, R M), 1997, Oxford Dictionary of English Surnames, 3rd ed., OUP, Oxford, unless otherwise stated.

 Earliest in Andrew’s Kindred: William and Elizabeth Jones, parents of Aaron Jones, baptised 27 Jan 1694, Measham, Derbyshire.

-Reaney begins with Johannes, the route of John, and the Welsh Johns (son of John).
+Reaney begins with Johannes, the root of John, and the Welsh Johns (son of John).
 Jones, however, is indelibly associated with Wales.
 Reaney says that the Welsh equivalent of John is Evan and for the Welsh Authorised Bible Ioan was chosen.
 This led to the prevalence of Jones.

 So, although I have traced my kindred back to Measham, there is sure to be a Welsh connection lost in the mists of time.